 Mathematics for Machine Learning Specialization by London Imperial College

 This is a free course with videos, reading, exams, and assignments covering Linear Algebra and Calculus.
 Coursera is my favourite online learning platform.
-I like its interface design and course organizing.
+I like its interface design and course organisation.

 You can also find my experience applying for Coursera Financial Aid to fund your study in the Blog below.
 I wrote it in Vietnamese, but you can use the small button on the right side of the window to read the automatic English translation of all posts in my Blog.